You start the car you’ve been using for the past 5 years, but suddenly…

 If you hear something like clicking and ticking for long periods of time, you should have your vehicle checked RIGHT AWAY.

 The combination of the clicking and tacking and the long length of time is a sign of a big issue.

 In this situation, not fixing your lifter right away will be more expensive and dangerous.
 The longer you delay addressing the issue, the riskier it gets.

 Now that you finished the article, we hope you understand how to quiet a noisy lifter effectively!

 Remember that it’s always safer for you to have your car maintained periodically.
 Don’t let laziness stop you from fixing your faulty lifter right away and maintain your car engine performance!

-June 8, 2021 – added changelog, removed 1 internal link, added 1 new internal link, fixed and updated article formatting and content, optimized content
+June 8, 2021 – removed 1 article link, added 1 new article link, fixed and updated article formatting and content, optimized content